-- Crom.
-The next is, that Sir Thomas More is chosen Lord chancellor in your place. - Wol.
-That's somewhat sudden: But he's a learned man.
+Crom.
+The next is, that Sir Thomas More is chosen Lord chancellor in your place.

+Wol.

+But he's a learned man.
 May he continue Long in his highness' favor, and do justice For truth's sake and his conscience; that his bones, When he has run his course, and sleeps in blessings, May have a tomb of orphans' tears wept on 'em!
-What more? - Crom.
+What more?

+Crom.
 That Cranmer is return'd with welcome, Install'd lord archbishop of Canterbury.